DanielIVirlan/BlackJack/README.md

 ## Run the program
 Check that Java  is correctly installed on your computer.
 If not, download it from [here](https://www.java.com/en/download/).
-Try to double click on the `JBlackJack.jar` file.
+Try to double click on the `BlackJack.jar` file.
 If it doesn't work, open a terminal and type:

 `java -jar JBlackJack.jar`